Skip to content

 Metadata's schedule entry

-2. Metadata at deal level: If you use BeBanjo’s rights management functionality, you may want to record custom metadata describing the deals you do with your licensors.
+2. Metadata at deal level: If you use Mediagenix On-Demand’s rights management functionality, you may want to record custom metadata describing the deals you do with your licensors.
 Metadata at deal-level enables just that.

 Metadata's deal